 Julia Laffranque is a former judge (2011-2019) at the European Court of Human Rights in Strasbourg, France.
-She was previously a Justice of the Supreme Court of Estonia from 2004–2010 and Deputy Secretary General of the Ministry of Justice of Estonia from 1996-2004.
-Julia was awarded the Estonian White Cross, and she is Chevalier de l’Ordre National du Mérite of France.
-She was President of the Consultative Council of European Judges of Council of Europe (CCJE) from 2008-2010, President of the International Federation for European Law (FIDE) from 2010-2012 and a member of the Permanent Court of Arbitration (The Hague).
-She holds a Doctor Iuris (PhD) of Law degree from the University of Tartu and LL.M from University of Münster, Germany.
+A previous Justice of the Supreme Court of Estonia (2004–2010) and Deputy Secretary General of the Ministry of Justice of Estonia (1996-2004).
+Awarded the Estonian White Cross, she is Chevalier de l’Ordre National du Mérite of France.
+President of the Consultative Council of European Judges of Council of Europe (CCJE) (2008-2010), President of the International Federation for European Law (FIDE) from 2010-2012 and a member of the Permanent Court of Arbitration (The Hague).
+Doctor Iuris (PhD) of Law at the University of Tartu and LL.M from University of Münster, Germany.
 Julia has published over 100 articles in Estonian, English, German and French in different European and US-American legal journals and speaks Estonian, German, English, French, Finnish and Russian.
-Her hobby is amateur acting and theatre; she has been member of Vilde Teater in Estonia and Tagora Theatre in Strasbourg.
-In 2015 she created Theatre Club of European Court of Human Rights.
-She also sings in the European Choir of Estonians and has participated at the Estonian Song Festival.
+Her hobby is amateur acting and drama (a member of Vilde Teater in Estonia and Tagora Theatre in Strasbourg).
+Founder of theTheatre Club of European Court of Human Rights (2015).
+Julia is also a singer in the European Choir of Estonians .

 Nani Jansen Reventlow

 Kimberley Motley has earned a reputation as one of the world’s most respected & successful international lawyers in human rights.
 Motley is the first & only foreign lawyer to litigate in Afghanistan’s criminal, civil, & commercial courts.
-Her international practice of over 10 has grown and she represents people on almost every continent.
+Her international practice has grown and she represents people on almost every continent.

 Kimberley’s success has included but is not limited to, securing the first Presidential Pardon for a rape victim charged with adultery which subsequently decriminalized running away as a crime in Afghanistan, successfully returning children & women from the UK, Australia, U.S, etc who were internationally abducted, successfully working towards the release of Former Deputy Prime Minister Anwar Ibrahim in Malaysia and releasing Cuban artist El Sexto from prison.
 Her expert legal work has earned international attention on BBC, CNN, as well as profiles in The New York Times, Vanity Fair, among many others.
-Motley has given a TED TALK with over a million views entitled “How I Defend the Rule of Law.”
+Kimberley Motley has given a TED TALK with over a million views entitled “How I Defend the Rule of Law.”
 An award-winning documentary highlighting her work entitled “Motley’s Law” was released in 2015.
 In addition to this, Motley’s book LAWLESS was released in September 2019.

 OUR NETWORK OF LAWYERS